leaningtech/labs/src/content/docs/cheerpj3/12-reference/00-cheerpjInit.md

 ---
 title: cheerpjInit
-subtitle: Set up and initialize the CheerpJ runtime environment
+description: Set up and initialize the CheerpJ runtime environment
 ---

 `cheerpjInit` must be called once in the page to setup and initialise the CheerpJ runtime environment.